lethabotau/steady/README.md

 Earnings Forecasting – Predicts the upcoming week’s expected income using past earnings and trip data, with confidence intervals that reflect volatility.

+# Behavioral Insights
-Behavioral Insights – Surfaces trends that affect earnings stability, such as consistent working hours, high-performing zones, and top earning days.
+– Surfaces trends that affect earnings stability, such as consistent working hours, high-performing zones, and top earning days.

+# Steadiness Index
-Steadiness Index – A quantitative measure of income stability over time, showing users whether their earnings are becoming more predictable.
+– A quantitative measure of income stability over time, showing users whether their earnings are becoming more predictable.

+# Goal Tracking
-Goal Tracking – Allows users to set a weekly income floor and track their progress toward maintaining consistent earnings.
+– Allows users to set a weekly income floor and track their progress toward maintaining consistent earnings.

+# Context-Aware Recommendations
-Context-Aware Recommendations – Integrates public data sources (weather, holidays, and local events) to explain income fluctuations and suggest optimal work times or conditions.
+– Integrates public data sources (weather, holidays, and local events) to explain income fluctuations and suggest optimal work times or conditions.

-Target Users
+# Target Users
-Uber and Uber Eats workers (drivers, couriers, and delivery partners)

-Primarily independent workers with fluctuating hours and earnings

-Individuals who rely on platform work as a main or supplementary source of income
+-Uber and Uber Eats workers (drivers, couriers, and delivery partners) -Primarily independent workers with fluctuating hours and earnings -Individuals who rely on platform work as a main or supplementary source of income

-Value Proposition
+# Value Proposition
 For drivers and couriers: reduced income anxiety, better week-to-week predictability, and clearer visibility into what factors improve or hurt their earnings.
 For policymakers or researchers (future potential): anonymized insights into gig economy earnings patterns and volatility trends.